 - Unveiled – In potential talents and spiritual gifts

 - Mature – In person; self awareness

 - Anchored – In principles values and spiritual formation

-During this period, the individual gets equipped for professional relevance; undergo leadership and personal development, discipleship and preparation for life in tertiary level of education.
-It is also during this period that the value of community and service is inculcated.
-The participants attend community attachments in schools, health facilities and other institutions in the like Kibera, Kawangware, Mathare and Korogocho.
+During this period, the individual gets equipped for professional relevance; undergoes leadership and personal development, discipleship and preparation for life in tertiary level of education.
+It is also during this period that the value of service in the community is inculcated.
+The participants attend community engagements in schools, health facilities and other institutions in the like Kibera, Kawangware, Mathare and Korogocho.

 The training culminates in a short-term mission experience where the participants evangelize and share the love of Christ with the communities they visit.
 The scholars are impressed on the sense of duty to pass down that which they receive.
 Having gone through mentorship and discipleship for about 5 years, they are trained and encouraged to mentor the younger members of the program and in their communities.